A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 Frequently Asked Questions

 Nebraska recognizes legal custody and physical custody.
-Either or both can be granted jointly to both parents or solely to one parent, based on what the court determines is best for the child.
+Either or both can be granted jointly to both parents or solely to one, based on what the court determines is best for the child.

 Yes.
-If there has been a significant change in circumstances, parents may request the court to review and modify the custody arrangement to serve the child’s needs.
+If there has been a significant change in circumstances since the original order, a parent may ask the court to review and modify the arrangement.
+The court will again apply the best interests standard when evaluating any proposed change.

-In certain cases, Nebraska law allows grandparents or relatives to seek visitation or custody when the court finds it supports the child’s welfare.
-The outcome depends on the statutes and the facts of each situation.
+In certain cases, Nebraska law allows grandparents to seek visitation or, in limited circumstances, custody when the court finds it supports the child’s welfare.
+The outcome depends on the applicable statutes and the facts of each situation.

-If you need guidance about child custody in Scottsbluff, contact Douglas, Kelly, Ostdiek, Snyder, Ossian and Vogl, P.C..
-Your first step is a conversation with a team deeply committed to Nebraska families.
-We listen, provide answers shaped to your situation, and help you plan your next steps.
-Our approach centers on personal attention, regular communication, and respect for your family’s needs.
+If you need guidance about custody in Scottsbluff, contact Douglas, Kelly, Ostdiek, Snyder, Ossian and Vogl, P.C..
+Your first step is a free, confidential conversation with attorneys who know Nebraska family law and the courts where your case may be heard.
+We listen, give you honest answers shaped to your situation, and help you plan what comes next.

-Call (308) 365-1994 or contact us to schedule a free consultation today and discover how our dedicated child custody attorney in Scottsbluff can protect your family’s future.
+Call (308) 365-1994 or contact us to schedule your free consultation with a child custody lawyer in Scottsbluff.

 Dependable.
 Diligent.
 Dedicated.